Superman: Unifying Skeleton and Vision for Human Motion Perception and Generation: Method

 Our framework's strength is a single LLM trained jointly on a mixture of task-specific formats.
 This multi-task strategy fosters a rich, unified representation, allowing it to act as a versatile motion processor.

 \textbf{Training.} Our framework is trained in two stages.
-First, the Vision-Guided Motion Tokenizer is trained independently, with its weights frozen.
+First, the Vision-Guided Motion Tokenizer is independently trained, and its weights are frozen.
 Subsequently, the MLLM is trained on a mixture of all tasks using a single, unified objective: the standard autoregressive cross-entropy loss, summed across all task-specific samples in a batch.
 This joint strategy facilitates knowledge transfer between perception and generation.